We have some days off work and get the caravan ready for another expedition in Spain.

 Day 5

-Today we leave the camp to discover Sierra Espuña.
+Today we left the camp on foot to discover Sierra Espuña.
 We got a map from the reception with 2 circular routes and we decide on the one leading into the mountains.
-It takes us 3,5 h through mostly dense forests.
+It took us 3,5 h through mostly dense forests.
 We come past a suspension bridge and the abandoned sanatorium for tuberculosis.
-From a higher point we can see the vast extension of the forest, really special for this area.
+From a higher point we could see the vast extension of the forest, really special for this area.

-The afternoon we relax and enjoy the sun, interrupted by a visit to the restaurant next to the camping for a delicious home made cookie and chocolate cake with coffee and tee.
+The afternoon we relaxed and enjoyed the sun, interrupted by a visit to the restaurant next to the camping for a delicious home made cookie and chocolate cake with coffee and tea.

 Sierra Espuña |